 - MOS: The Mean Opinion Score is used to represent voice quality on a scale from 1 to 5.
 1 = terrible voice quality, 5 = best voice quality

-- Default: traffic classes in the default state are not controller by OER.
-When a traffic class is added to the MTC it will be in the default state.
-You will see traffic classes go into and out the default state depending on measurement results and the policy that you have configured.
+- Default: traffic classes in the default state are not controlled by OER.
+When a traffic class is added to the MTC, it will be in the default state.
+You will see traffic classes go into and out of the default state depending on measurement results and the policy you have configured.

 - Holddown: A traffic class will be in the holddown state when the master controller tells the border router to use active probes (IP SLA) to monitor the traffic class.
 Performance metrics are collected until the holddown timer expires.

-- In-Policy: After comparing the performance metrics against the policy and an exit path has been selected, the traffic class will be in-policy.
-This means the traffic class doesn’t exceed our policy…the master controller will keep monitoring the traffic class but no action is taken unless the periodic timer expires or when the traffic class performance metrics exceeds the policy.
+- In-Policy: After comparing the performance metrics against the policy and selecting an exit path, the traffic class will be in-policy.
+This means the traffic class doesn’t exceed our policy…the master controller will keep monitoring the traffic class but no action is taken unless the periodic timer expires or when the traffic class performance metrics exceed the policy.

-- Out-of-Policy (OOP): When there are no exit paths that conform to the policy, the traffic class will go out-of-policy.
-The backoff timer controls whether a traffic class can leave this state or not and every time a traffic class goes to the out-of-policy state this timer will increase.
+- Out-of-Policy (OOP): When no exit paths conform to the policy, the traffic class will go out-of-policy.
+The backoff timer controls whether a traffic class can leave this state, and every time a traffic class goes to the out-of-policy state, this timer will increase.
 The backoff timer will reset when the traffic class goes to the in-policy state.
-When all exit paths are out-of-policy the master controller can select the best exit path available.
+When all exit paths are out-of-policy, the master controller can select the best exit path available.